GuilhermeRossato/remote-function-call/README.md

 ```

-The above example is not fully implemented since networking is still missing, but it's the basic principle and it might change as development progresses.
+The above example is not fully implemented (networking is still missing), but it's the basic principle and it might change as development progresses.

 ## Practical Examples